On plus-one generated conic-line arrangements with simple singularities: Preliminaries

 In fact, a deletion type result as above holds in arbitrary dimension for hyperplane arrangements, see \cite[Theorem 1.4]{A0}.
 However, this is no longer the case for addition, see for instance \cite[Example 7.4]{A0}.\\

-In the world of conic-line arrangements in the plane, it is very natural to wonder whether we can use similar addition-deletion techniques.
+In the world of conic-line arrangements in the plane, it is very natural to wonder whether we can use similar addition-deletion techniques to construct new examples of free or plus-one generated arrangements.
 The main difference is based on the fact that we can add/delete either a conic or a line.
-After many numerical experiments we heuristically observed that if we have a free conic-line arrangement and we delete a line, then the resulting arrangement is either free or plus-one generated.
-However, we are not able to prove this result and we hope to come back to this problem as soon as possible.
-On the other hand, with the addition method, we can get the whole spectrum of possibilities.
-Let us illustrate this with the following two examples. \begin{example} Let us consider the conic-line arrangement $\mathcal{XR}\subset \mathbb{P}^{2}_{\mathbb{C}}$ given by the following defining polynomial:
+By \cite{dim2, MP}, if we have a free conic-line arrangement and we add or delete a line, then the resulting arrangement is either free or plus-one generated.
+On the other hand, with the addition of either a conic or a line, we can get the whole spectrum of possibilities.
+Let us illustrate this slogan with the following two examples. \begin{example} Let us consider the conic-line arrangement $\mathcal{XR}\subset \mathbb{P}^{2}_{\mathbb{C}}$ given by the following defining polynomial:

-This arrangement has $9$ ordinary sixfold and $12$ nodal intersections.
+This arrangement has $9$ ordinary sixfold and $12$ double intersection points.
 It is also worth noticing that all singularities are quasi-homogeneous.
-Using \verb}SINGULAR} we can check that the arrangement $\mathcal{XR}$ is free with the exponents $(d_{1},d_{2})=(4,13)$.
-Now we perform the addition trick.
-If we add to $\mathcal{XR}$ the line $\ell : x+2y+4z=0$, then the arrangement is plus-one generated such that $(d_{1},d_{2},d_{3})=(5,14,17)$.
-Checking more precisely, by adding the line $\ell$ we introduce $18$ additional double points to the arrangement.
+Using \verb}SINGULAR} we can check that the arrangement $\mathcal{XR}$ is free with exponents $(d_{1},d_{2})=(4,13)$.
+Now we perform the addition technique.
+If we add to $\mathcal{XR}$ the line $\ell : x+2y+4z=0$, then the arrangement is plus-one generated with exponents $(d_{1},d_{2},d_{3})=(5,14,17)$.
+Looking more precisely, by adding the line $\ell$ we introduce $18$ additional double points to the resulting arrangement.

-However, using the same addition trick, we can obtain a free arrangement of conics and lines, and this can be achieved by adding to $\mathcal{XR}$, for instance, the line $\ell' : z=0$. \end{example} \begin{example} Let us consider the conic-line arrangement $\mathcal{CL}\subset \mathbb{P}^{2}_{\mathbb{C}}$ given by the following defining polynomial:
+However, using the same addition trick, we can obtain a free arrangement of conics and lines, and this can be achieved by adding to $\mathcal{XR}$, for instance, the line $\ell' : z=0$. \end{example} \begin{example} Let us consider a conic-line arrangement $\mathcal{CL}\subset \mathbb{P}^{2}_{\mathbb{C}}$ given by the following defining polynomial:

-This arrangement is known to be free \cite[Example 4.14]{DimcaPokora}, it has exactly $3$ nodes and $3$ tacnodes as singularities with $\tau(\mathcal{CL})=12$.
-If we add the conic $C \, : y^2-xz=0$ to $\mathcal{CL}$, then using \verb}SINGULAR} we can check that the resulting arrangement is only $4$-syzygy. \end{example}
+This arrangement is known to be free \cite[Example 4.14]{DimcaPokora}.
+Observe that it has $3$ nodes ($A_{1}$ singularities) and $3$ tacnodes ($A_{3}$ singularities), and this gives us $\tau(\mathcal{CL})=12$.
+If we add the conic $C \, : y^2-xz=0$ to $\mathcal{CL}$, then, using \verb}SINGULAR}, we can check that the resulting arrangement is only $4$-syzygy. \end{example}